- Visiting is allowed every day.

 Important points of attention

-- Disinfect your hands regularly.
+- Disinfect and wash your hands regularly.

 - You do not need to register at reception in the big reception hall.
 You can go to the ward directly.
 If you do not know the way to the ward, you can ask reception for a road description.